 Nothing says Singapore quite like the spectacularly colourful, acrobatic Lion Dance.
 Like puppies aren’t just for Christmas, this kid-tastic event shouldn’t just be for Chinese New Year.
 Good news people: you can catch a heart-thumping, show-stopping performance of the good luck lion for free, every Saturday evening from 6:45 pm at Pagoda Street in Chinatown.
 It’s a sure way to inspire interest in local culture, and perfect for visitors any time of the year too!
-(Psst: Before you go, bone up on the meaning behind the Lion Dance)
+(Psst: Before you go, read up on the story behind the Lion Dance)

 Every Saturday 6:45pm (except during CNY Festival), Pagoda Street, Chinatown, free, www.chinatown.sg

 Haw Par Villa

 Delve into the fascinating (and sometimes bizarre) world of Chinese mythology and history at Haw Par Villa.
 It was originally built in 1937 by the Burmese Tiger Balm brothers Boon Haw and Boon Par as a way to give back to the community.
 Your kids will have a ball exploring over 1000 larger-than-life statues and tableaux, feeding the turtles and learning legendary lessons.
 Beware, the gruesome ’10 Courts of Hell’ features some nightmare-inducing scenes of tortured sinners, so you’ll want to exercise parental discretion with younger kids.
 Shade is hard to find, so come armed with hats, sunscreen and plenty of water.

 Haw Par Villa, Open daily 9am-7pm, 262 Pasir Panjang Road Singapore, 118628, free